-Tobacco Free Florida/Florida QuitLine (1-877-822-6669) is a resource made available to Florida residents by the Florida Department of Health.
+Tobacco Free Florida/Florida QuitLine (1-877-822-6669) is available to Florida residents through the Florida Department of Health.
 Included are five counseling sessions (eight for pregnant women), self-help materials, and coupons for nicotine replacement therapy (NRT) assistance.
 Counselors are available 24 hours a day, and resources are provided in English and Spanish.

 Florida AHEC Network

-The overall goal of the AHEC Tobacco Training and Cessation Program is to strengthen the capacity of Florida’s health care system to deliver effective evidence-based tobacco use treatment, cessation, and prevention services throughout the state.
+The AHEC Tobacco Training and Cessation Program delivers effective tobacco use treatment, cessation, and prevention services.
 The program is founded upon the Centers for Disease Control and Prevention (CDC) Best Practices for Comprehensive Tobacco Control Programs.

-Local AHEC Tobacco Training and Cessation Programs are available to help you.
-These are five-week programs that will help you become tobacco free.
-Register Today for FREE.
-Nicotine Replacement Therapy (NRT) patches are available at NO COST.
-For more information about attending any of these classes or to register, please call 1-877-252-6094.
+Five-week AHEC Tobacco Training and Cessation Programs are available locally to help you become tobacco free.
+Nicotine Replacement Therapy (NRT) patches are available at no cost.
+For information about these classes or to register, call 1-877-252-6094.

 American Lung Association Smoking Cessation Programs

-The American Lung Association’s Lung Help Line can provide extra support as you quit smoking with Freedom From Smoking® Online.
-Nurses, respiratory therapists, and smoking cessation counselors are all ready to help and are completely familiar with Freedom From Smoking.
-They can help you with your quit plan, answer questions about a quit smoking medication and direct you to resources in your area.
+Smokers taking the Freedom from Smoking online course can receive additional assistance by calling the American Lung Association’s Lung Help Line at 1-800-LUNG-USA (1-800-548-8252).
+Nurses, respiratory therapists, and smoking cessation counselors are familiar with the plan and able to answer questions about a quit smoking medication and direct you to resources in your area.

-Quitter in You is a smoking cessation campaign designed to help people quit smoking for good.
-Multiple quit attempts are normal and are necessary steps along the way to quitting for good.
-Whether it’s your second quit attempt or your seventh, they are there to provide every smoker the support they need to quit successfully.
+Quitter in You is a smoking cessation campaign designed for smokers who have attempted to quit smoking multiple times.
+Whether it’s your second quit attempt or your seventh, the program can provide smokers with the support they need to quit successfully.